Identity management and telebiometrics architecture and mechanisms

-IdM is a critical component in managing network security and enabling the nomadic, on-demand access to networks and e-services that end-users' expect today.
-Along with other defensive mechanisms, IdM helps to prevent fraud and identity theft and thereby increases users’ confidence that e-transactions are secure and reliable (e.g., IoT, and cloud and mobile computing systems that are not directly controlled by the user organization).
+IdM is a critical component in managing network security because it improves assurance for the nomadic, on-demand access to networks and services that end-users expect.
+Along with other defensive mechanisms, IdM helps to prevent fraud and identity theft and thereby increases users’ confidence that transactions are secure and reliable.
+As IdM works in a mutual manner, this increased level of trust applies equally to both the end user and service provider.

 Study items to be considered include, but are not limited to: